isaacyeboah/rss-feed-parser/README.md

 `./vendor/bin/sail artisan parser:rss-feed` <br />
 `> Please, specify your rss feed:`

-In scenarios when you have larger RSS feeds to process, its recommended to run it as a job by by specifying the `--queue` flag an option to run the parser as like so
+In scenarios when you have larger RSS feeds to process, its recommended to run it as a job by specifying the `--queue` flag an option to run the parser like so

 `./vendor/bin/sail artisan parser:rss-feed --queue` <br />
 `> Please, specify your rss feed:`